Ontario Brook Trout Fishing

 The Brook Trout also called the Speckled Trout by most people in Canada, is the most beautiful trout in the world.
 They can also be very elusive and frustrate the most seasoned Brook Trout Angler.
 They are also considered a very prestigious fish among trout anglers especially when you are talking about the size of Brook Trout guests are catching north of Nakina.
 In most places, a 12-inch Brook Trout is considered a really big trout.
 It's actually hard to catch trout that small at our fly-in river camps.

-We are very lucky to have two fly-in camps on rivers that are rated to be among the top Brook Trout Rivers in Canada and without question the best in Ontario.
-The camps are far north and more expensive to fly to but worth it to guests who are obsessive over giant Brook Trout.
+We are very lucky to have two Ontario fly-in camps on rivers that are rated to be among the top Brook Trout Rivers in Canada and without question the best in Ontario.
+The camps are far north and more expensive to fly to but worth it to guests who are obsessed over giant Brook Trout.
 As a result, neither camp experiences any noticeable fishing pressure that would be needed to affect the fishery.
-The result is Brook Trout fishing just as good as is was hundreds of years ago.
+The result is Brook Trout fishing just as good as it was hundreds of years ago.

 Guests have caught many Brook Trout in the 1 to 3-pound range at the falls.
 There are 4 and 5-pound Brook Trout in this part of the river.
 It's usually the small ones that you catch first as they are more aggressive.
 You just have to be quiet and keep casting.

 Teabeau Lake is a widening of the famous Albany River.
-There are many sets of rapids up and down river that hold many Brook Trout and have been very productive.
+There are many sets of rapids up and down the river that hold many Brook Trout and have been very productive.

 In the Albany River, Brook Trout are common in the 1 to 4-pound range.
 Every year guests pull 5 and 6-pounders out of the river.
 There have been many reports that Brook Trout as big as 7 and 8 pounds have been caught.
 We don't want you to think you are going to catch a 7 or 8-pound Brook Trout but it is possible and there is no better place to be if you are looking for an extraordinary trophy Brook Trout.
-Whether you fish the Albany, Dusey, or Opichuan river, most guests experience the best Brook Trout fishing they have ever had and caught the biggest Brook Trout of their lives.
+Whether you fish the Albany, Dusey, or Opichuan River, most guests experience the best Brook Trout fishing they have ever had and catch the biggest Brook Trout of their lives.

 Brook Trout prefer lots of oxygen and a water temperature of 53 degrees or colder.
 Because of this, Brook Trout actively migrate up and down the rivers all year looking for the right conditions.
 In the spring, the Brook Trout are easy to find.
-Any river section with rapids or strong current will hold the trout.
+Any river section with rapids or strong currents will hold the trout.
 As the season changes into summer, the Brook Trout get ready to migrate.
 Warm surface water flows out of the lakes and into the rivers.
-At the mouth of the river, the water is too warm for trout so they migrate down stream.
+At the mouth of the river, the water is too warm for trout so they migrate downstream.
 As the water runs through rocks it cools down.
 Also, subterranean water and natural springs run into the river thus cooling the water.
-So in the summer months, odds are you will have to travel down stream until the water is cool.
+So in the summer months, odds are you will have to travel downstream until the water is cool.
 The exact opposite can be true.
-If the headwater for a creek is a cold spring-fed lake, then the Brook Trout will travel farther up stream to the cooler temperatures.
+If the headwater for a creek is a cold spring-fed lake, then the Brook Trout will travel farther upstream to the cooler temperatures.
 You have to look at the water source to determine where they will be.

 Fishing for Brook Trout is similar to river fishing for Rainbow Trout.
 Small spinners like #3 Mepps or #4 Blue Foxes work best.
-They will also hit worms and natural bugs like Grasshoppers or May Flies.
+They will also hit worms and natural bugs like Grasshoppers or Mayflies.
 Fly fishing with artificial flies is an excellent method.
 The most convenient bait for river fishing is the Berkley Trout Bait.
 It's a smelly doe that molds like Silly Putty.
-If you purchase a bottle, make sure it's the floating.
+If you purchase a bottle, make sure it's floating.
 A small jar will last all day and it fits into your pocket.
 Just roll up a small bit into a round ball the size of a salmon egg and put it on your hook.
-When Brook Trout fishing you should use 8 or 10-pound test line with #6 hooks.
+When Brook Trout fishing you should use an 8 or 10-pound test line with #6 hooks.
 The most popular hooks for trout are the Eagle Claw Laser Sharp trout hooks.
 If you are an experienced river fisherman, then you would just use what you like best.

 Please always wet your hands before touching a Brook Trout.
 They have very sensitive skin and if you hold one with dry hands you will rub the protective layer of slim off their skin and the trout will die of infection.
-Dusey River and Albany River are Catch-&-Release only on Brook Trout.
+Dusey River and Albany River are catch-&-release only on Brook Trout.
 You can take the next step and go barbless.
 We must protect this resource.

 The only lake we have where you will need to use the trout tips below is Lucy Lake, which is a portage off of Hanover Lake.
-In the spring you just need to troll around the lake or cast with Cleos, spinners and other small casting spoons because the trout will be shallow.
+In the spring you just need to troll around the lake or cast with Cleos, spinners, and other small casting spoons because the trout will be shallow.
 In the summer, the Splake will be 35 to 55 feet deep so the method below is perfect for trolling deep and all you need is your Walleye stick and a few weights.

 Please Note: Fish in the north avoid artificial scents.
 Do not put scent on your lures.
 Wash your lures before you head north if you have ever used artificial scents.

 You only want to move just fast enough for your lure to work and no faster.
 If your boat is moving too fast, it will be very hard to find the bottom of the lake.
-If you are using a boat with a bigger motor and it's hard to keep slow, try back trolling.
+If you are using a boat with a bigger motor and it's hard to keep slow, try backtrolling.

-The most important aspect of deep water trout fishing is letting out line to get to the bottom.
+The most important aspect of deep-water trout fishing is letting out the line to get to the bottom.
 DO NOT JUST LET YOUR LINE OUT UNTIL IT HITS BOTTOM.
 Hold the rod in one hand with the bail open.
 Let the line run through the palm of your other hand and grip the line.
 Once the boat starts moving and you have a good straight troll going, open your hand with the line then close it again.
 This way you can let out a foot or two of line at a time.
 Get a rhythm going.
 Open, close, open, close.
 Your rod tip will bounce up and down as you release little bits of line at a time.
 The rhythm of your rod tip bouncing will be disrupted when your weight hits the bottom of the lake.
 When this happens, reel up a foot or two.
 The purpose of this procedure is to keep your 3-way swivel setup from getting tangled.

-In the summer time, Brook Trout hit best in the morning between first light and 10:30 AM.
+In the summertime, Brook Trout hit best in the morning between first light and 10:30 AM.
 They will hit better if the surface of the water is dead calm and it's a clear sky with high pressure.
 Any other conditions will cause them to slow down.
 If it's early spring, the trout seem to feed in other parts of the day.
 In some lakes, the trout feed aggressively before dark.

 Take a close look at the structure of the shoreline and try to extend the elevation patterns into the lake.
 If you see a cliff, odds are the water is deep at its face.
 If you see a string of islands, odds are there is a shallow shoal that runs between them.
-Trout like drop-offs so you would want to troll parallel to the string of shoals and not over them.
+Trout-like drop-offs so you would want to troll parallel to the string of shoals and not over them.

-When you drop your line to the bottom, count how many times you let out line.
+When you drop your line to the bottom, count how many times you let out the line.
 You can get a good estimate of the depth.
 For Brook Trout, try to stay in 20 to 35 feet of water and close to shore.
 For Lake Trout, go a little deeper.
 40 to 60 feet of water is usually a good feeding depth.
 If you come across a spot and catch a trout, odds are there are more of them there.

 The wind is very important when trout fishing.
-Traditionally for warm water fish like Walleye or Musky, you would fish on the side of the lake were the wind is blowing.
-The logic being that the fish follow the surface food that is being blown in.
+Traditionally for warm water fish like Walleye or Musky, you would fish on the side of the lake where the wind is blowing.
+The logic is that the fish follow the surface food that is being blown in.
 With trout, it's the exact opposite.
 The wind also blows the warm surface water, which does not hold enough oxygen for the trout.
 Thus fish the side of the lake where the wind is coming from.

 In really cold lakes like Lake Superior, the Brook Trout swim right along the shore in the shallow water all year round.
 Many people call them Coasters.

-It's good to have a depth finder so you can map the schools of bait-fish that are suspended.
+It's good to have a depth finder so you can map the schools of baitfish that are suspended.
 When you do come across a school, troll around the outside of the school.
 The Brook Trout and Lake Trout sit right underneath the school waiting for weak or injured fish to venture outside the school.
-Out in the middle of the lake, you will find these schools of bait-fish in the 20 to 60-foot range.
+Out in the middle of the lake, you will find these schools of bait fish in the 20 to 60-foot range.
 It's different on most lakes but this is a good place to start.

 Brook Trout photo gallery at 7 Lakes Wilderness Camps.